chris-jarman/asquareduk-react-tech-test/docs/code-journal.md

 - JavaScript is error-prone; let's swap it out for TypeScript;

 - The repo root _is_ the root directory of the Vite app.
 I anticipate building more than just a Vite app, so we should move it into a subdirectory to help with separation of concerns.

+---

+## Checkpoint 1

+- [x] Generate `.nvmrc`
+- [x] Use `pnpm`
+- [x] Use TypeScript
+- [x] Move Vite app to subdirectory

+---

+## Let's revisit the brief

+> This challenge will require you to use Javascript
+> ...

+😬 Erm, I'm using TypeScript, which transpiles to JavaScript, and is objectively better.
+I trust my submission won't be rejected on these grounds 🤞

+> ...
+> and React to build out a couple of pages that display data from an API.

+Cool.
+Obviously we're going to need a router.
+A data fetching library will be useful too.
+I'm going to run with TanStack's offerings for both, as they're pretty ubiquitous.